aliyun/fc-python-sdk/README.rst

 Notice
 -------------------
-We suggest using fc2, which corresponds to the fc2-master branch，The main difference between fc and fc2 is:
+We suggest using fc2, oldversion fc is in fc1.x branch, The main difference between fc and fc2 is:

 1, The invoke fuction user can add custom headers